Tw1ddle/geometrize/README.md

  * Download and install Qt 5.10 or above.
  * Install Python 3.x and add it to your path.
 The build process includes a few Python scripts for creating resource files.
  * Checkout this repository and all submodules, and build and run [geometrize.pro](https://github.com/Tw1ddle/geometrize/blob/master/geometrize.pro) within Qt Creator.

+If you want to develop or extend Geometrize, look at the [top level repo](https://github.com/Tw1ddle/geometrize-top-level-repo) for a high-level overview of the repositories in the Geometrize project.

 ## Notes
  * Got an idea or suggestion?
 Open an issue on GitHub, or send Sam a message on [Twitter](https://twitter.com/Sam_Twidale).